DavidD1104/transformer-segmentation-sam2/README.md

 ## Results
+In this case, i used the SAM2 version sam2.1_hiera_small.
+You can find more in the official repository: https://github.com/facebookresearch/sam2

 Below are qualitative visual results illustrating how SAM 2 interprets visual scenes, both autonomously and with user guidance.